projectara/greybus-spec/source/bridged_phy.rst

 =======  ==============  ======  ==========      ======================================
 Offset   Field           Size    Value           Description
 =======  ==============  ======  ==========      ======================================
-0        status          1       Number          Success, or reason for failure 1        data                    Data            Data for first read op on the transfer ...      ...             ...
+0        status          1       Number          :ref:`greybus-protocol-error-codes`
+1        data                    Data            Data for first read op on the transfer ...      ...             ...
 Data            ...
 ...      ...             ...
 Data            Data for last read op on the transfer